UBICenter/child-allowance/jb/research.md

 Looking specifically at child outcomes, there is mixed evidence on whether transfers reduced the the number of meals that children are forced to skip as a result of economic pressures.
 The Uganda GiveDirectly program found that the proportion of children skipping meals fell 19.3 pp\*\*\* but the Lesotho CGP found no effect on the same metric {cite}`Uganda_GD_final` {cite}`Lesotho_CGP` .

-### Nutrition long-term impacts
+### Health

-These studies find little evidence on the longer-term impact of cash transfers on child health outcomes associated with better childhood nutrition.
+These studies find little evidence on the longer-term impact of cash transfers on child anthropomorphic outcomes associated with better childhood nutrition.
 The GiveDirectly Rwanda program found small positive impacts of transfers on Height-for-age and Weight-for-age (0.091 standard deviations\*\* and 0.067 standard deviations\*\*, respectively {cite}`RwandaGD`), as did the South African CSG.
 However, most other evaluations, including the Ghana LEAP and Zambia CGP, did not find significant impacts.